GBratsos/simrally-championship/README.md

-# RallyDiaries eRally Championship Project
+# RallyDiaries SimRally Championship Project

 This is a [Next.js](https://nextjs.org/) project.